 Prioritization Matrix is a fun collaborative prioritization tool to compare the relative merits of alternative actions visually.

-There are elements of action planning, brainstorming, issue analysis and team building in this activity and one that I often use with teams as the conversation is always extremely focused.
+This is an extremely powerful activity which combines brainstorming, team building and action planning.
+It's one that I often use with teams as the conversation is always extremely fruitful.

 - To use prioritization to compare the relative merits of alternative actions using a visual tool